Introduction

 Performance

-When it comes to the performance of a hay baler, I think the most important factors are efficiency, quality, and level of automation.
-These aspects can really show how good a machine is.
+In terms of the performance of a baler, I think the most important aspects are efficiency, quality, automation level, and the required power for matching.
+These aspects can effectively showcase a machine.

 Efficiency and Work Speed